-A major oil spill in the Bay would cause millions of dollars in damage to the marine environment, adversely affecting a variety of natural resources including wildlife habitats, water quality, commercial and recreational fishing, recreational areas, businesses, personal property and human safety.
+A major oil spill in the Bay would cause millions of dollars in damage to the marine environment, adversely affecting a variety of natural resources including wildlife habitats, water quality, commercial and recreational fishing, recreational areas, in addition to affecting human safety, marine businesses and personal property.
+(The 2007 Cosco Busan oil spill resulted in a settlement of \$44.4.million for natural resource damages and penalties and reimbursement of governmental entities for response costs incurred.)
 San Francisco Bay is part of the Pacific Flyway; in the winter months over one million birds use the area, which could be severely impacted by a sizeable oil spill.
-The wetlands, tidal flats, and open water of the San Francisco Bay Estuary provide essential habitat-food, water, shelter and other benefits-for over 500 species of fish, amphibians, reptiles, birds and mammals.
+The wetlands, tidal flats, and open water of the San Francisco Bay Estuary provide essential habitat-food, water, shelter and other benefits-for over 500 species of fish. amphibians, reptiles, birds and mammals.
 A number of these species are threatened or endangered.
 In addition, there are almost as many invertebrate species in the ecosystem as all other animals combined, bringing the total number of species that use the Estuary to over 1,000.
 Just outside the Golden Gate, several marine sanctuaries protect some of the most productive coastal waters in the world.
-Spilled oil and certain clean-up operations can threaten the different types of marine habitats and other Bay resources.
+Spilled oil and certain cleanup operations can threaten the different types of marine habitats and other Bay resources.